p4535992/automated-evocations/README.md

 1. Click 'Install' and wait for installation to complete
 2. Don't forget to enable the module in game using the "Manage Module" button

+## Known Issue

+- When you summon a actor from a compendium for a [limitation on the use of warpgate](https://github.com/trioderegion/warpgate/pull/64), i'm force to create the actor on the world

 # Attention:

 ## The Companion Manager works on all Systems, while the automations only work on DnD5e, PF2E.
 To configure automations on other systems check `Manually invoking the companion manger on spell cast`